-Nathaniel Grann is a photographer, editor, and book designer currently living in Minneapolis, MN.
-He recently received his M.F.A. in Photography from the University of Hartford in their specialized low-residency program.
+Nathaniel Grann is a photographer and photo editor currently living in Los Angeles, CA. He received his M.F.A. in Photography from the University of Hartford in their specialized low-residency program.
 He has previously worked as an Associate Photo-Editor and Photo-Technician for The Washington Post and was a Co-Founder of the independent photobook publisher, Empty Stretch.
 Grann’s photographs and self-published photobooks have been shown widely, including in the Corcoran Gallery of Art, Kolle-Bolle Gallery in Lyon, and The Cleveland Museum of Art.
 He received his B.F.A. from Corcoran College of Art + Design and has completed courses at the Danish School of Media and Journalism.

-BFA in photojournalism, Corcoran College of Art + Design, 2012.
+BFA in photojournalism, Corcoran College of Art + Design, 2012, Summa Cum Laude.

 Language of Photojournalism, Danish School of Media and Journalism, 2011.

 Senior photo editor, Industry Art Works, 2019 - present.

 Co-founder and editor, Empty Stretch, 2010 - 2018.

 Associate photo editor + photo technician, The Washington Post, 2012 - 2014.

 Digital photo editing internship, The Washington Post, 2011.

 Digital photography lab technician, Corcoran College of Art + Design, 2010 - 2012.